 “It’s ruined our lives, hers and mine,” he said.
 “They can have all their money back if I had just been fixed.”

 Disclosure: Christus Health is a corporate sponsor of The Texas Tribune.
 A complete list of Texas Tribune donors and sponsors can be viewed here.

 Doctors told Glenn Johnson that he was supposed to die 16 years ago.

 On Aug.
 24, 1998, Johnson opened a furnace door at an Amarillo-area smelting plant where he worked.
-The furnace hadn’t been properly cleaned out, and the chemical residue inside caused an explosion so powerful it caused the forklift he was driving to cave in around him.
+The furnace hadn’t been properly cleaned out, and the chemical residue inside caused an explosion so powerful it knocked him off of his forklift.

 Hot metal seared his flesh, causing second- and third-degree burns on his face, neck, upper body, legs and arms.
 One of his arms was amputated, the other badly mangled.
 He endured surgery after surgery.
 The accident also caused arteries in his lungs to clot, and eventually led to chronic kidney failure.

 Johnson, 55, whose company carried workers’ compensation insurance, would find out in the years to come that the fight for his health would not be the only battle he would face.